Research Highlights

 Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines

 This study examines how the wake of an upstream turbine changes the noise level and amplitude modulation of a downstream turbine.
-It provides a mechanistic link between wake interaction and perceived noise variability.
+It establishes a mechanistic link between wake interaction and acoustic variability; perceived-noise effects were not measured.

 Key idea: Turbine wakes can modify downstream noise characteristics, creating flow-dependent acoustic variability.